mohammad-aljumaah/555-clock-module/README.md

 ## Documentation

-See [`Documentation/datasheet.pdf`](Documentation/datasheet.pdf) for the full datasheet — includes BOM, pinout, how to use it, how to change the speed, and safety notes.
+See [`Documentation/datasheet.pdf`](Documentation/datasheet.pdf) for the full datasheet. includes BOM, pinout, how to use it, how to change the speed, and safety notes.

 ---